shimaore/wandering-country/test/load.coffee.md

     describe 'Modules', ->
-      it 'index should load', -> require '../index' it 'design should load', -> require '../design' it 'client-db should load', -> require '../client-db' it 'server-db should load', -> require '../server-db' it 'index should install_handlers', ->
+      it 'index should load', -> require '../index' it 'design should load', -> require '../design' it 'index should install_handlers', ->
         {WanderingCountry} = require '../index'
         observable = require 'riot-observable'